arifC/compass-doc-adv/docs/glossary.md

 Any system that can configure itself according to the configuration provided by the *Management Plane*.
 Takes care about a customer workload.

+### Runtime Status

+The runtime status consists of the condition and timestamp of a Runtime.
+The condition can have the values `INITIAL`, `READY` or `FAILED`.
+This indicates the health of the runtime.
+The timestamp shows when the Runtime changed its condition to the current one.

 ### Runtime Agent
 Abbr.: *Agent*